Service Overrides

 3],

-This is registered as job because it technically does do anything with the queue, and naming it something like that may get in the way or cause confusion.
+This is registered as job because it technically doesn't do anything with the queue, and naming it something like that may get in the way or cause confusion.

 Cache